Bachelor of Arts (B.A.) in Psychological Science

-The Department of Psychology offers both a Bachelors of Arts (B.A.) degree and a Bachelors of Science (B.S.) degree.
+The Department of Psychological Science offers both a Bachelors of Arts (B.A.) degree and a Bachelors of Science (B.S.) degree.
 Which degree you should pursue depends on your specific interests and whether you are more comfortable with arts, humanities, social sciences, and languages or with physical sciences and mathematics.

 Note that you MUST fulfill both the degree requirements of the College of Arts and Sciences, and the specific requirements of the B.A. in Psychology.

-Requirements for the B.A. in Psychology (minimum 34 credits)
+Requirements for the B.A. in Psychological Science (minimum 34 credits)

 All of these